It's the best time of year!

 One of the hottest topics this week has been the state of the Devils, playing short for two straight games because of cap constraints and injuries.
 In this week’s Saturday Faceoff, Patrick and Anthony sound off about why the Devils were not in the wrong by playing with less than 18 skaters.

-Teaching the Devils a Lesson By Patrick Hoffman
+Teaching the Devils a Lesson

 Life is all about learning lessons and then being able to apply what you learned.
 As it turns out, that applies to the National Hockey League.